Trauma-Informed Family Engagement: Building Resilience Together

 Send your own messages

-The Ready4K Trauma-Informed program includes a texting system so that you can share updates and build relationships with families during the school year and over the summer.
+The ParentPowered Trauma-Informed program includes a texting system so that you can share updates and build relationships with families during the school year and over the summer.
 Schedule and send messages in multiple languages, including links, images, and PDFs, amplifying your trauma-informed strategy and supports.

 Actionable Data

-Ready4K Trauma-Informed provides robust data for program review, stakeholder engagement, and reporting requirements.
+ParentPowered Trauma-Informed provides robust data for program review, stakeholder engagement, and reporting requirements.
 In addition to standard enrollment, persistence, and usage data, this program includes:

 • Quarterly family engagement surveys that focus on the protective factors and offer partners insights into families’ experiences and needs